EmanuelBender/GoogleSheet_Inventory_System/README.md

 <p>
 Item = One Item with a unique ID (Mouser or LCSC item no)   <br>
 Profile = a collection of Items   <br>
-Build = a 'built' Profile   <br>
+Build = a 'built' Profile (removes items + logs)  <br>
 ( Project = a collection of Profiles ) tbc   <br>
 <br>
+!
 SheetSizeAuditTool must be installed as a library in Apps Script  <br>
+!
 Invoice inject only works for LCSC and Mouser. <br>
+!
 There are some extra functions for creating profiles, but it is not 100% bug-free yet and might be making it too complicated to use.
 </p>

 ---